Deep0Thinking/2nd-Minima/about.md

 </div>

+Welcome to the "About" page of your site!
+This is where you can introduce yourself or your project.
+Below, you'll find a template structure along with instructions to personalize your page.
+If you need help, feel free to contact me through email: <a href="mailto:Deep_Thinking@outlook.com">Deep_Thinking@outlook.com</a>

 <h3 style="color: red">Instruction part 1 begins</h3>

-To find your github avatar HTML source code, you need to first view the source code of your Github profile page (please go google "how to view the source code of a webpage", and it is very easy to apply), then you need to use the built-in pointer tool of your browser to locate and click on your Github avatar area, then you will be lead to a HTML source code section in a form like :
+To find your github avatar HTML source code, you need to first view the source code of your Github profile page (please google "how to view the source code of a webpage", trust me, it is very easy to apply), then you should use the built-in pointer tool of your browser to locate and click on your Github avatar area, this will lead you to the HTML source code section in the form like:

 ```html
 <img style="height:auto;" alt="" width="260" height="260" class="avatar avatar-user width-full border color-bg-default" src="https://avatars.githubusercontent.com/u/103571424?v=4">